 My volunteer work in a food bank led to a regular Herald Online blog and an hour-long documentary on the topic on BBC Scotland TV, and I have also written about the Men’s Shed movement.

 Originally from Liverpool, I started work as a reporter in local weekly newspapers in Manchester and then progressed to regional newspapers in the south-west of England as a reporter, sub and news editor.
-I switched to local radio in the north Midlands, working in Nottingham, Derby, and Stoke, then freelanced at BBC 5Live before moving to Glasgow to work for BBC Radio Scotland for15 months during and after its move to Pacific Quay.
+I switched to local radio in the north Midlands, working in Nottingham, Derby, and Stoke, then freelanced at BBC 5Live before moving to Glasgow to work for BBC Radio Scotland during and after its move to Pacific Quay.